vercel/vercel/examples/sveltekit/README.md

 npm run build
 ```

-> You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
-This should _not_ be used to serve your app in production.
+You can preview the production build with `npm run preview`.